Conchita Martínez: 1997–2006: Out of top 10 and return, Australian and French Open runner-up

 In 1998, Martínez reached her second career Grand Slam singles final at the Australian Open.
-She beat Lindsay Davenport in the semifinals before losing to Martina Hingis in the final in straight sets.
-At the German Open in May she defeated Amélie Mauresmo to win her first singles title in 18 months.
+She beat Lindsay Davenport in the semifinals, before losing to Martina Hingis in the final in straight sets.
+At the German Open in May, she defeated Amélie Mauresmo to win her first singles title in 18 months.
 She also helped Spain win the Fed Cup that year, beating Patty Schnyder of Switzerland 6–3, 2–6, 9–7 in 3 hours, 19 minutes in the final.

-In January 2000 at the Australian Open Martínez beat Elena Likhovtseva in the quarterfinals after Likhovtseva twice failed to serve for the match to reach the semifinals where she was beaten by Martina Hingis.
+In January 2000 at the Australian Open, Martínez beat Elena Likhovtseva in the quarterfinals after Likhovtseva twice failed to serve for the match to reach the semifinals where she was beaten by Martina Hingis.
 Martínez reached the final of the French Open in 2000, where she lost to Mary Pierce in two sets after beating Sánchez Vicario in the semifinals.
 She also won the German Open, beating Hingis in a semifinal and Amanda Coetzer in the final.
 In 2001, Martínez was a runner-up in the women's doubles at the French Open (partnering Jelena Dokic).
 Martínez also reached the quarterfinals at Wimbledon for the first time in six years but lost to Justine Henin of Belgium.
-In 2003 Martínez reached her last grand slam quarterfinal in the French Open losing to Kim Clijsters.
-Also that year she reached the final at Eastbourne losing to Chanda Rubin.
+In 2003, she reached her last Grand Slam quarterfinal in the French Open losing to Kim Clijsters.
+Also that year, she reached the final at Eastbourne losing to Chanda Rubin.

 Martínez won her second Olympic silver medal in the women's doubles in 2004 in Athens, Greece (partnering Virginia Ruano Pascual).
 In 2005, Martínez won her first singles title in five years at Pattaya, Thailand.
-It was her last singles title, bringing her career total to 33 top-level singles titles, 9 of which were Tier I events, and 13 doubles titles.
-On 15 April 2006, aged 33 and after 18 years of playing professionally, she announced her retirement, having won more professional singles tournaments than any other Spanish female tennis player.
+It was her last singles title, bringing her career total to 33 top-level singles titles, nine of which were Tier I events, and 13 doubles titles.
+On 15 April 2006, aged 33 and after 18 years of playing professionally, she announced her retirement.
+As of 2025, she is still the Spanish female player with the most singles titles so far.

-In 2008, 2009 and 2010 Martínez played at Wimbledon in the Ladies Invitations Doubles.
-In 2010 her partner in doubles was Nathalie Tauziat.
+2008–2010

-During Australian Open 2020, it was announced that she and Goran Ivanišević will be inducted into Tennis Hall of Fame as Class of 2020.
+In 2008, 2009 and 2010, Martínez played at Wimbledon in the Ladies Invitations Doubles.
+In 2010, her partner in doubles was Nathalie Tauziat.